HorseshitPhilosophy/Horseshit/_posts/2025-03-04-58-primordics-B.markdown

 ---

-### Lemma 7 — Memory as Partial Retention
+### Lemma 7 — Memory as Partial Carry-Forward
 **From Ax.
-9 (Temporal Differentiation) and Ax.
-10 (Partial Retention):**
+9 (Intrinsic Transitionality), Ax.
+10 (Retentive Asymmetry), and Def.
+4 (Apprehension)/Def.
+5 (Abstraction):**
-* Memory preserves only partial traces of prior qualia.
+* What persists across transitions is partial and asymmetric: residual tendencies in ligan connections remain without amounting to a full replay of prior qualia.
-* Because traces are incomplete, present qualia can be recognized as similar or different, making recognition and error both possible.
+* In light of these residuals, present qualia are taken as akin to or unlike earlier episodes, making both recognition and error possible.
-* Salience emerges from reinforced patterns that stand out against this background of partiality.
+* Salience emerges where residual tendencies cohere into recurring patterns (apprehensions); with tokenization these coherences support explicit recall.

 ---

-### Lemma 8 — Temporal Structuring
+### Lemma 8 — From Transitions to Order
 **From Ax.
-9 (Temporal Differentiation):**
+9 (Intrinsic Transitionality), Ax.
+10 (Retentive Asymmetry), and Def.
+5 (Abstraction):**
-* Awareness is always temporally differentiated; qualia appear as a sequence rather than as simultaneity.
+* At the primordial level, presence is given as local transitions within a single field, not as a global, all-at-once sequence.
-* This sequentiality enables comparison between past traces and present qualia, grounding the process of recognition and learning.
+* Ordered before/after relations arise when transitions are indexed by tokens and coupled with retentive traces into reproducible sequences, enabling explicit comparison, recall, and learning.
-* Without temporal structuring, no continuity of experience could be maintained.
+* Absent such indexing, continuity is a felt adjacency across transitions rather than a measured order; chronology is an emergent product of abstraction, not a primitive.

 ---